Sign up

 The number of your sent emails that bounced, or were not delivered, irrespective of whether it was a soft bounce, a brief issue with email addresses or servers, or a hard bounce, is known as the email bounce rate.

-A high bounce rate is a warning that the email addresses on your list are unreliable, usually as a result of improper list hygiene practices or problematic sources of acquisition.
-If you don’t take action straight away, it can eventually hinder your email’s ability to reach the inbox and will portray you as a spammer.
+A high bounce rate is a warning that the email addresses on your list are unreliable, usually due to improper list hygiene practices or problematic acquisition sources.
+If you wait to act immediately, it can eventually hinder your email’s ability to reach the inbox and will portray you as a spammer.

-A fantastic technique to determine the caliber of your email list and whether you need to look more into what’s generating issues is to compare bounce rates against opens.
+A fantastic technique to determine the calibre of your email list and whether you need to look more into what’s generating issues is to compare bounce rates against open.

 8. List Growth Rate

 Your email subscriber list’s growth rate reveals whether it is expanding or dwindling.
-A growing list shows that your readers are interested in what you provide them and like it.
-An unresponsive email list indicates that your strategy needs to be improved.
+A growing list shows that your readers are interested in what you provide and like it.
+Just to let you know, an unresponsive email list indicates that your strategy needs to be improved.
 In the worst-case situation, your email list can be contracting rather than expanding, necessitating a big adjustment to your email marketing approach.

-Making email content that is click-worthy, read-worthy, and share-worthy are some effective ways to guarantee a consistent organic list growth pace.
-Your email list will automatically grow as more and more people find the email content more interesting.
+Making email content that is click-worthy, read-worthy, and share-worthy is an effective way to guarantee a consistent organic list growth pace.
+Your email list will automatically grow as more and more people find the email content more engaging.

-An SEO-focused email marketing campaign aimed at generating leads is a terrific concept as a way to boost list growth rate.
+An SEO-focused email marketing campaign to generate leads is a terrific way to boost the list’s growth rate.

 9. Click-to-Open Rate